Courses Offered in Communication

 Advanced reporting techniques involving use of Freedom of Information Act and computer-assisted data base searches; accessing public records.

 Communication demands of health care and health promotion; current communication issues and problems in modern health care systems; identification of communication strategies for health care consumers and providers.
+Offered for undergraduate credit only.

 Influence that vision and visual texts have in our culture.
 Critical examination of such texts, including photography, museums, monuments, the fashion industry, tattoos and body marking.
+Offered for undergraduate credit only.

 Key components of production for electronic media (field, audio, and television production).
 Production techniques, aesthetic understanding, directing skills.
+No credit after COM 5380 or COM 5400.
+Offered for graduate credit only.

 Theory and practical application of aesthetics and journalistic values of TV news and feature storytelling.
 Emphasis on planning, location video and sound protection, editing, interviewing, writing skills, on-camera presentation.